Push Endpoint

 This document was translated by ChatGPT

-Push endpoints are used to receive and process alerts in systems or services.
-Currently, four push methods are supported: Email push, HTTP push, Kafka push, PCAP strategy, and Syslog push.
+Push endpoints are systems or services used to receive and process alerts.
+Currently, four push methods are supported: Email push, HTTP push, Kafka push, PCAP policy, and Syslog push.

-Next, we will introduce these five push methods separately.
+The following sections introduce these five push methods in detail.

 #1.1 Email Push

-Send alert events to a specified email address, allowing you to stay informed about alerts by checking your email.
+Sends alert events to a specified email address, allowing you to stay informed of alerts by checking your email.

 Email Push